 Our team meets regularly for prayer, case discussion and clinical supervision and participates in ongoing training and professional development to deepen and expand areas of expertise.

 Joanne is a registered psychotherapist with the College of Registered Psychotherapists of Ontario (Registration Number 004483) and the current Clinical Director at CCO.
-She holds a B.A. in Psychology and obtained her M.A. in Individual Counselling from St. Paul University.
+She holds a B.A. in Psychology and obtained her M.A. in Individual Counselling from Saint Paul University.
 She continued her studies to include working with couples and has completed training in EMDR, level 2.
-She recently completed Phase 2 Training in “Brainspotting” a well regarded technique for treating psychological trauma.
+She has completed Phase 2 Training in “Brainspotting”, a well regarded technique for treating psychological trauma.
 She provides individual and couples psychotherapeutic counselling at the CCO Main Office as well as our Gloucester office.
 She works primarily with adults and youth and has a special interest in working with trauma survivors, offering experience and expertise in a broad range of intervention mechanisms.